Hispanic Inventors, a Hispanic Heritage Speech

 Blackboard with drawings of ideals

 Hispanic Inventors have contributed immensely to our society.
-What would the modern world be without color television, artificial hearts or concrete buildings?
+What would the modern world be without color television, intravascular stents or concrete buildings?
 Not an easy place to imagine.
 What do these modern advancements have in common?
-They were all the brainchildren of Hispanic inventors.
+They were all the brainchildren of Hispanic Inventors.
 Each and every one of them has amazing stories of overcoming adversity to ultimately triumph and bring their creations to life.

-I created this speech in commemoration of Hispanic Heritage Month.
-Why a speech or workshop about Hispanic Inventors, Scientists and Creativity?
+This speech was created in commemoration of National Hispanic Heritage Month.
+Why a speech or workshop about Latino Inventors, Scientists and Creativity?
 It’s important to reflect on our past roots to appreciate the present and embrace our future.
-Creativity, combined with execution, are the most powerful forces in any enterprise and if you look around carefully, it’s everywhere.
+Creativity, combined with execution, are the most powerful forces in any endeavor and if you look around carefully, it’s everywhere.

 Here are some of the famous Hispanic inventors